Thomas Mignone

 Thomas Mignone is an American feature film, streaming media, commercial, and music video director, and screenwriter.
-He is best known for directing and writing the dark dramas On the Doll and Queen Of Manhattan and for directing conceptual music videos and live concerts for various hard rock and heavy metal artists.
+He is known for directing and writing the dark dramas On the Doll and Queen Of Manhattan and for directing conceptual music videos and live concerts for various hard rock and heavy metal artists.

 Feature films

 Throughout 2024 Mignone directed and wrote Queen Of Manhattan, a feature film based on the life of Vanessa Del Rio as the World's First Latina adult film star and featuring actors Esai Morales, Drea de Matteo, Taryn Manning, David Proval, Elizabeth Rodriguez.
 Shane West, Josh Malina, Jesse Metcalfe and Dita Von Teese.
 It was selected as the Opening Night Film at the Portland Film Festival and won the Best Director Award.
 The film had its theatrical release on Sept 19, 2025 and its online streaming release on Oct 15, 2025.

 In 2007, Mignone directed and wrote the feature film On the Doll starring Brittany Snow, Angela Sarafyan, Josh Janowicz, Candice Accola, Clayne Crawford, Shanna Collins, James Russo and Theresa Russell.
 The title refers to the phrase "Show me on the doll where he touched you", which is often asked of children who have been victimized by molesters.
 On The Doll premiered at the Austin Film Festival and was selected to screen at the 25th Anniversary of the Avignon Film Festival in France, Cinequest in San Jose, Ft.
 Lauderdale International Film Festival, and the 15th Annual Oldenburg International Film Festival in Germany.
-The film's soundtrack features new music from The Crystal Method, and an original score from founding Tool band member and bassist Paul D'Amour.
+The soundtrack features new music from the Crystal Method, and an original score from founding Tool band member and bassist Paul D'Amour.

-In October 2012, Mignone was one of several international filmmakers selected by the Cinequest Film Festival to direct and produce a film in concurrence with their partnership with The Tech Museum of Innovation.
+In October 2012, Mignone was one of several international filmmakers selected by the Cinequest Film Festival to direct and produce a film in concurrence with their partnership with the Tech Museum of Innovation.
 Additional feature film projects include Otep: Live Confrontation Concert Documentary, Slipknot: Welcome To Our Neighborhood, Satanika, a live-action version of the comic-book female anti-hero created by multi-platinum rock musician Glenn Danzig, and Ursa Minor.
 Mignone also helped develop the TV series The Deuce, which revolves around organized crime-controlled Times Square during the '70s and '80s.
 Upcoming film and streaming series projects for Mignone include The Last Fabulist In Brooklyn and The Dissident's Dream based on the extraordinary life of scientist and physicist Hrachya Hovsepyan who founded Nairi the first computer company in Armenia.